Scille/parsec-cloud/docs/rfcs/old/0012-changes-for-the-new-human-handle-new-invitation-format.md

 - invitation is really similar between device and client, the api is designed to share as much as possible (hence the `type` field)
-- `send_email` option allow to prevent backend from sending an invitation mail to the invitee (useful for testing, maybe useful for advanced usecases)
+- `send_email` option allow to prevent backend from sending an invitation mail to the invitee (useful for testing, maybe useful for advanced use cases)
 - in case `send_email=false`, the `url` field returned can be used to display the url to the inviter.